 However, if you do not have these items laying around, or just do not have access to a drill, then an inexpensive forearm roller from Amazon is all you need!
-Here is one that is highly rated, and one that is designed to fit Olympic plates:
+Here is one that is highly rated, and one that has additional grip options:

 If you want to know how to make your own forearm roller, here are the step-by-step instructions:

-- broom handle or wooden dowel or a piece of 1.5″ PVC pipe about 18″ long.
+- Broom handle, wooden dowel or a piece of 1″ or 1.5″ PVC pipe about 18″ long.
 The thicker the handle, the more challenging the exercise will be!